Chart Color Schemes

 Oakhurst has shown very soft population growth performance across periods assessed by AreaSearch

-The primary driver for population growth in Oakhurst has been overseas migration, contributing about 53% of overall population gains during recent periods.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a base year of 2021 are applied.
-Growth rates by age group from these aggregations are used for all areas between the years 2032 and 2041.
-According to projected demographic shifts, Oakhurst's population is expected to decline by 311 persons by 2041.
-However, specific age cohorts are anticipated to grow, with the 75 to 84 age group projected to expand by 361 people over this period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Projected demographic shifts indicate an overall population decline over this period.
+According to this methodology, the Oakhurst (NSW) (SA2) population is expected to decrease by 338 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group, projected to expand by 359 people.

 Frequently Asked Questions - Population